junyenle/csci310_group2/sprint_3/code/README - BEFORE YOU PULL OR PUSH CODE.txt

 1. DO NOT pull straight into your project folder.
 COPY the files here into their respective locations in your workspace.
 This will fix all the config issues.
+2. It's very simple.
+Just copy everything except the cucumber-testing folder into your project directory.
+3. cucumber-testing folder can go anywhere... by default the execution script looks in the home directory (home/student/home)